ca4ti/bind9/doc/arm/reference.rst

    Updates are written to the zone's filename that is set in :any:`file`.

+.. namedconf:statement:: allow-inline-update
+   :tags: transfer
+   :short: Defines an :any:`address_match_list` of hosts that are allowed to submit dynamic updates the signed instance of inline zones.

+   A simple access control list.
+   When set in the :any:`zone` statement for a inline zine, specifies which clients are allowed to update the signed instance of the inline zone.
+The default is to deny updates from all clients.

 .. namedconf:statement:: allow-update-forwarding
    :tags: transfer
    :short: Defines an :any:`address_match_list` of hosts that are allowed to submit dynamic updates to a secondary server for transmission to a primary.